control-hub/controlhub-lib/README.md

 ### `run_program(program_name: str) -> None`

 Search for a program by name and run it.
+Returns path to the program's link (on Windows otherwise None).

 ```python
 from controlhub import run_program